 Is there a registration process for childcare?

 Yes, attendees can register with KiddieCorp, the official childcare vendor for the Fall Meeting.
-Registration is now open.
+Registration will open in July 2013.
 Early registration deadline: 8 November 2013.

 What is the cancellation/refund policy?